-Grand Canyon University is approved for the education and training of Veterans under the provisions of Title 10 and 38, United States Code.
-We accept Chapter 30, 31, 32, 33, 35, 1606, 1607 recipients.
+Grand Canyon University is approved for the education and training of veterans under the provisions of Title 10 and 38, United States Code.
+We accept Chapter 30, 31, 32, 33, 35, 1606 and 1607 recipients.
 Veterans are approved for benefits for numerous programs.
-For more information regarding using your VA benefits at GCU, please email VaBenefits@gcu.edu or visit us at Veteran Affairs Benefits.
+For more information regarding using your VA benefits at Grand Canyon University, email VaBenefits@gcu.eduail.